 The Department of Family Medicine is nationally recognized for excellence in patient care, teaching, and research.
 The department is dedicated to providing primary care for the citizens of Iowa, educating medical students, training resident physicians, providing continuing education, and creating new knowledge to improve primary care and health care delivery systems.

 The Department of Family Medicine trains primary care physicians.
-The department offers course work that is included throughout the four-year M.D. program.
-Twenty-one elective senior rotations give students opportunities for exposure to various Iowa communities through work in affiliated hospitals or connected facilities, in the department's model office on the University of Iowa campus, and in preceptorships with selected family physicians throughout the state.
-Students also have the opportunity for independent study during the fourth year.
+The department offers coursework that is included throughout the four-year M.D. program.
+Advanced elective rotations give students opportunities for exposure to various Iowa communities through work in affiliated hospitals or connected facilities including clerkships with selected family physicians throughout the state and within the University of Iowa Hospital & Clinics family medicine department and clinics.
+Students also have the opportunity for independent study during their fourth year.